Atia-Farha/vue-counter-app/README.md

 A simple and minimalistic counter web app with keyboard shortcuts and local storage support made with Vue.js.
 Perfect for counting events, tracking activities and more.

-This is just the Vue version of <a href="https://github.com/Atia-Farha/counter-app" target="_blank">counter-app Repository</a>.
+This is just the Vue version of <a href="https://github.com/Atia-Farha/counter-app" target="_blank">counter-app</a> Repository.

 ## Table of Contents